-Crystal clear waters with deep holes that make walking upstream great for fly fishing.
+Crystal clear waters with deep holes make walking upstream great for fly fishing.
 The system is full of brown and rainbow trout that often sit in sheltered calm pools.
 Most trout are between 25 and 35cm and don’t seem to get a lot bigger than that, but they are clean, healthy, and very colourful.
 They’re also a lot of fun to catch on the light fly or spinning gear.

 Things to do Toorongo River